 Our gross margins are dependent in part upon continuing decreases in per gigabit manufacturing costs achieved through improvements in our manufacturing processes and product designs, including, but not limited to, process line-width, additional 3D memory layers, additional bits per cell (i.e., cell levels), architecture, number of mask layers, number of fabrication steps, and yield.
 In future periods, we may be unable to reduce our per gigabit manufacturing costs at sufficient levels to maintain or improve gross margins.
 Factors that may limit our ability to reduce costs include, but are not limited to, strategic product diversification decisions affecting product mix, the increasing complexity of manufacturing processes, difficulties in transitioning to smaller line-width process technologies, 3D memory layers, NAND cell levels, transitioning to replacement gate technology for NAND, process complexity including number of mask layers and fabrication steps, manufacturing yield, technological barriers, changes in process technologies, and new products that may require relatively larger die sizes.
 Per gigabit manufacturing costs may be affected by any decisions to reduce our production output, which may cause per gigabit costs to increase.
 In addition, per gigabit manufacturing costs may also be affected by a broader product portfolio, which may have smaller production quantities and shorter product lifecycles.
+Our business and the markets we serve are subject to rapid technological changes and material fluctuations in demand based on end-user preferences.
+As a result, we may have work in process or finished goods inventories that could become obsolete or in amounts that are in excess of our customers' demand.
+As a result, we may incur charges in connection with obsolete or excess inventories, which could have a material adverse effect on our business, results of operations, or financial condition.
 Our inability to maintain or improve gross margins could have a material adverse effect on our business, results of operations, or financial condition.